-The nine-month Geoinformaticst diploma course with at Ardhi University (Dar es Salaam, Tanzania) is designed for professionals at technologist level in geo-information production organizations and application services like food production, health and water management, whose prime concern it is to execute the daily operational tasks related to the analysis, processing and dissemination of geographic data (including the coordination of digital production processes, implementation of work procedures and the supervision of groups of operators).
+The nine-month Geoinformaticst diploma course, jointly delivered with Ardhi University, School of Earth Sciences, Real Estate, Business and Informatics (SERBI) (Dar es Salaam, Tanzania), is designed for professionals at technologist level in geo-information production organizations and application services like food production, health and water management, whose prime concern it is to execute the daily operational tasks related to the analysis, processing and dissemination of geographic data (including the coordination of digital production processes, implementation of work procedures and the supervision of groups of operators).

 The diploma programme consists of three distinct blocks.

 Core: Basic elements of geo-information production